yeshwanthlm/YouTube/mysql-on-aws-ec2.md

 OR

 c.first_name AS 'first_name', c.last_name AS 'last_name', d.spouse AS 'Spouse Status', d.children AS 'children' FROM customer c JOIN dependents d ON c.dependents_id = d.id ORDER BY first_name;

+## Connect server to local DBMS GUI

+Go to securiy settings in the EC2 Instance Console and add HTTP connection for MySQL/Aurora (post:3306)

+### Connect server to TablePlus

+### Connect server to MySQL Workbench